umitbasak/graduation_project/README.md

 node xlsxContracts.js

 Quick guide:
-JS files parse the solidity files inside the "morpho" directory and generates a report from them, after that it exports these report to spreadsheets which can be located in "./sheets/" directory.
+JS files parse the solidity files inside the "morpho" directory and generate a report from them, after that they export these reports to spreadsheets which can be located in "./sheets/" directory.